FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

 11. [Jumpstart Lab JavaScript Tutorial](https://tutorials.jumpstartlab.com/projects/javascript)\

-    > Whether you’re a back-end dev, front-end dev or designer, Jump
+    > Whether you're a back-end dev, front-end dev or designer, Jump
     > Start JavaScript is the perfect primer to what may be the single
     > most valuable language to know.
     >